Canon SX60 vs Leica M Typ 262

 It is notable that the SX60 offers wifi support, while the M Typ 262 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX60 and the M Typ 262 have been discontinued, but can regularly be found used on eBay.
+Both the SX60 and the M Typ 262 have been discontinued, but can regularly be found used on ebay.
 The SX60 was replaced by the Canon SX70, while the M Typ 262 was followed by the Leica M10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the SX60 and M Typ 262 can be found, respectively, in the Canon SX60 Manual (free pdf) or the online Leica M Typ 262 Manual.

 So how do things add up?
 Which of the two cameras – the Canon SX60 or the Leica M Typ 262 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.